MOA 183 - Intro to Health Insurance » Fall 2022 » Weekly Quiz 7 Chapter 9 & 16

 Key components for selecting evaluation and management (E/M) codes include all of the following EXCEPT:

-B. extent of the history documented.
+A. extent of the history documented.

 C. complexity of the medical decision making.

-D. extent of the exam documented.
+D. complexity of the diagnosis.

 Question #7